SudoMaker/Dilithium_UPS_HAT/README.md

 ### Installation
 - Install Dilithium UPS HAT onto your device, without battery
+- Plug in power cable
+  + the orange LED should turn on
-- Plug in power cable, see if the orange LED turns on, and blue LED turns on / blinking
+  + the blue LED should turn on or start blinking
-- Turn on the power switch, see if the green LED turns on, and your device powers up
+- Turn on the power switch.
+The green LED should turn on
-- Install software packages mentioned below
+- Install software mentioned below
 - Plug in battery
-- Start a new calibration or import a already calibrated profile
+- Start a new calibration or import a pre-calibrated profile
 - That's all!
 Enjoy!

-### Thermal notices
+### Thermal Notices
 #### Raspberry Pi 4
 Raspberry Pi 4's CPU is very hot even in idle.
 If Dilithium UPS HAT is directly placed above the CPU, it will be "roasted" by the hot CPU.
 You may buy the Pi Zero to A+ adapter (which has a lot of holes and supports installing a fan) to improve this condition.

-#### High output current
+#### High Output Current
 Sustained 4A output should only be used with proper active cooling.
 Otherwise it may shorten the board's lifespan or destroy the board.

-#### Fast battery charge
+#### Fast Battery Charge
-If you are charging the battery with a high current (2A or more), and the powered SBC is running an intensive task, the board will still get overheat.
+If you are charging the battery with a high current (2A or more), and the powered SBC is running an intensive task, the board may overheat.
 If you choose not to use active cooling, which is fine as long as output current doesn't exceed 3A, charging current will be automatically decreased when during an overheat condition.

-### Missing battery and the blue LED
+### Missing Battery and the Blue LED
 In normal conditions, the blue LED will be blinking if no battery is connected.
 However, since it's based on a simple voltage comparator (we choose not to use a MCU, which is a big overhead and will introduce extra costs), if the output current is high, it may stop blinking.
 This won't affect normal operations.

 ## Software
 Currently closed source.
 We may choose to make them open sourced one day.

-These programs won't collect user data or connect to Internet.
+These programs won't collect user data or connect to the internet.

 Changes to software design could be made without notice.